openai/gpt-oss/README.md

 We released the models with native quantization support.
 Specifically, we use [MXFP4](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf) for the linear projection weights in the MoE layer.
 We store the MoE tensor in two parts:

 - `tensor.blocks` stores the actual fp4 values.
-We pack every two value in one `uint8` value.
+We pack every two values in one `uint8` value.
 - `tensor.scales` stores the block scale.
 The block scaling is done among the last dimension for all MXFP4 tensors.

 All other tensors will be in BF16.
-We also recommend use BF16 as the activation precision for the model.
+We also recommend using BF16 as the activation precision for the model.

 ### Recommended Sampling Parameters